zorglub3/nlp4s/README.md

 ## Current issues and WIP

-- realise imperative sentences.
-Use '!' for punctuation even?
-(English realiser)
-- realise pronouns in sentences.
-(English realiser)
 - Double parse of sentence "Are they are a group" (using eg `parseString` in the English demo yields two identical parse graphs - should be only one).
 - Negation.
 Completely missing from `EnglishGraphInterpreter` and realiser.